 Filling out your new W-4 doesn’t have to be a stressful process.
 With the correct information handy, you will be able to complete your W-4 without issue.

-Gather the following information before getting started:
+Gather the following information before Filling Out Your W-4:

 Your social security number